 - Validate improvements with Experiment Analytics

-When the experiment runs, you can revisit Path Analysis inside the Experiment tab to compare how your Control and Variant influence visitor flow.
+When the experiment runs, you can revisit Journey Analysis inside the Experiment tab to compare how your Control and Variant influence visitor flow.
 If the Variant reduces drop-off, you know the optimization is working.